DSS Discrimination: letting agents’ excuses

 Blame previous bad tenants

-When these tenancy comes to end, landlord end up hugely out of pocket due to damages and non-payment of rent, and cost of ending tenancy.
+W__hen these tenancy comes to end, landlord end up hugely out of pocket due to damages and non-payment of rent_, and cost of ending tenancy._

 Agency